kornrunner/php-blurhash/README.md

 // LEHV9uae2yk8pyo0adR*.7kCMdnj
 ```

-For decoding the blurhash people will likely go for some other implementation (JavaScript/TypeScript).
+For decoding of blurhash people will likely go for some other implementation (JavaScript/TypeScript).
 PHP decoder returns a pixel array that can be used to generate the image:

 ```php